chelz2/SEARCH-BAR/README.md

-simple animated search bar webpage using html, css & js.
+a simple animated search bar webpage using html, css & js.